Rafieru/hkrpg.proxy-launcher/README.md

 - Check the connection logs for detailed error messages
 - Verify that the game path is correctly set
 - If SSL/TLS issues occur, check the certificate handling
-- If you see a ".NET Runtime not found" error, install the .NET 8.0 Runtime as described in the Prerequisites section
 - For localhost users: Ensure server files are in the same directory as the launcher
 - For localhost users: Start the server before launching the game